 This is not a complete list of side effects.
 Please contact us immediately if you experience any rare and/or unforeseeable side effects after your treatment.

 Each individual has different needs.
 Here at Infinite Medical Spa pricing for PDO Threadlift treatment is calculated by “area and number/type of threads used.”
-Contact us today for a free consultation.
+Contact us today for a consultation.